-ENGL 324.
+Alternate years, three hours. - ENGL 324.
 EUROPEAN LITERATURE.
 A study of European fiction in translation, with major emphasis on the novel, highlighting the work of writers such as Flaubert, Tolstoy, Dostoevsky, and Mann.
-Alternate years, semester course, three hours.

-ENGL 325.
+Alternate years, three hours. - ENGL 325.
 CONTEMPORARY LITERATURE.
 A study of American, European and world literature of the last three decades, with particular emphasis on Nobel and other award-winning authors.
-Alternate years, semester course, three hours.